jobro13/DirToRBXM/README.md

 Any .lua files will get an extra last line: --cname where cname is the classname of the .lua file.
 If this --cname line is NOT present or the field is incorrect, a Script will be inserted.

+It is allowed to have Scripts inside other Scripts (of any classname) The contents will be put into a directory called ScriptName.contents